ExxML/Discord-Karuta-Botter/README.md

 ## Top.gg Auto-Voter
 ### Usage
-1. Follow the usage steps above (for Discord Message Botter) to obtain a list of tokens in `tokens.json`.
+1. Follow the usage steps above (for Discord Karuta Botter) to obtain a list of tokens in `tokens.json`.
 2. Ensure your (normal) Chrome browser is up-to-date.
 3. **DO NOT** use a VPN while running this script.
 Cloudflare flags VPNs.
 4. If you wish, edit `self.RAND_DELAY_MIN` and `self.RAND_DELAY_MAX` to change the (randomized) amount of time between votes.